Anthony Hudson (soccer)

-Anthony Patrick Hudson (born March 11, 1981) is an English-American professional association football manager who is currently serving as the interim head coach of the United States national team.
+Anthony Patrick Hudson (born March 11, 1981) is an English professional association football manager who is the current head coach of Thailand.

 Hudson became one of the youngest coaches to earn the UEFA Pro Licence, the highest coaching award in football, in 2012.

-Hudson has managed two international teams, and won two international tournaments, qualifying for the 2015 AFC Asian Cup and 2017 FIFA Confederations Cup in the process.
-Hudson also became the youngest ever manager to lead a team in FIFA Confederations Cup history.
+Hudson has managed Bahrain and New Zealand, leading the teams to the 2015 AFC Asian Cup and 2017 FIFA Confederations Cup respectively.
+Hudson also became the youngest ever manager to lead a team in FIFA Confederations Cup history while managing New Zealand.

-Playing career
+In 2023, Hudson had briefly been the interim coach of the United States national team, before stepping down before the start of the 2023 CONCACAF Nations League finals.

+Early life and playing career

+Hudson was born in Seattle on March 11, 1981, to former Chelsea, Stoke City, Arsenal professional player and England international Alan Hudson.
+Raised in England, he attended Millfield School.

 Hudson started playing in the youth system at Premier League club West Ham United, before being loaned to Luton Town.
 After being released by West Ham, Hudson signed a two-year deal with Dutch First Division team NEC Nijmegen.
 After six months, however, he asked to be released and returned home to England.
 He then moved to American lower division club Wilmington Hammerheads in 2006, ultimately appearing in 10 league games.

 Coaching career

 United Soccer League

 In 2005, Hudson became player-assistant head coach of USL Second Division team Wilmington Hammerheads, having spent the previous two years working as an academy coach at AC Diablos SC.

 On October 28, 2008, Hudson was named as Real Maryland Monarchs head coach at the age of 27.
-He was the youngest professional manager (head coach) in the U.S at the time.
+He was the youngest professional manager (head coach) in the U.S. at the time.
 In his first season as manager he led the club, which had finished bottom of the table in 2008, to fifth place and a Playoffs spot, their first visit to the post-season.
 Real Maryland were knocked out in the quarter-final after a 3–1 defeat by the Charlotte Eagles.
 Hudson was also nominated for the USL Second Division 2009 Coach of the Year Award.

 In the 2010 USL Second Division, Real Maryland finished last, having not won in their final ten games of the season.
 After overcoming Reading United in the first round of the 2010 US Open Cup, Real Maryland were knocked out in the second round by the Richmond Kickers.
 Hudson left Real Maryland at the conclusion of the 2010 season after two seasons in charge.